jtr13/usethis_demos/how_to1.md

 who submitted the changes to make the modifications that you request.
 You would only do this editing yourself, following the steps below, in a situation in which the contributor is not responding, or does not have the skills to make the changes you need.
-It will only work if the contributor has checked the “Allow edits from maintainers.” box in their pull request.
+It will only work if the “Allow edits from maintainers” box is checked when the pull request is made.
+This is the default and is yet more reasons why pull requests are most natural from a non-`master` branch.

 #### Install **usethis**